Fear and Loathing in Las Vegas (film): Critical response

 Gene Siskel's "thumbs-up" review at the time also noted the film successfully captured the book's themes into film, adding "What the film is about and what the book is about is using Las Vegas as a metaphor for – or a location for – the worst of America, the extremes of America, the money obsession, the visual vulgarity of America."
-Michael O'Sullivan gave the film a positive review in The Washington Post.
-"What elevates the tale from being a mere drug chronicle is the same thing that lifted the book into the realm of literature.
+Michael O'Sullivan gave the film a positive review in The Washington Post, writing "What elevates the tale from being a mere drug chronicle is the same thing that lifted the book into the realm of literature.
 It's the sense that Gilliam, like Thompson, is always totally in command of the medium, while abandoning himself utterly to unpredictable forces beyond his control."
 Empire magazine voted the film the 469th greatest film in their "500 Greatest Movies of All Time" list.
+Leonard Maltin categorized it as a BOMB: "Excruciating adaptation ... simply one monotonous, painfully long drug trip—replete with closeups of vomit and swooping camera movements at any and every opportunity."

 Andrew Johnston, writing in Time Out New York, observed: "Fear is really a Rorschach test of a movie – some people will see a godawful mess, rendered inaccessible by the stumbling handheld camera and Depp's nearly incomprehensible narration.
 Others will see a freewheeling comedy, a thinking person's Cheech and Chong film.
 It all depends on your mood, expectations and state of mind (for the record, I was stone sober and basically enjoyed myself)."